 - 1 cup chopped soft herbs (or 1/4 cup harder more aromatic herbs) - see notes

 - 250 g (salted) butter - 2 sticks

 - Preheat oven to 400F (200C) and take the butter out of the fridge to soften at room temperature.

 - Remove paper-like coat of bulb of garlic and cut about 1/3 of the top part off to expose all cloves, make sure to leave the bulb intact.
-Drizzle a couple of drops of oil over each clove, place bulb into a cocotte and place the lid on top or wrap in aluminum foil. (see video)
+Drizzle a couple of drops of oil over each clove, place bulb into a cocotte and place the lid on top or wrap in aluminum foil.
+Roast it for 40-50 minutes or until soft and golden. (see video)

 - In the meantime, wash and spin dry herbs and then de-stalk them.
 Chop herbs finely until you have about 1 cup of chopped herbs.

 - Add chopped herbs, roasted soft garlic and softened butter to a bowl and mash and mix with a fork until very well combined.
 Make sure to mash the roasted garlic nicely into the butter.